Metric minimizing surfaces revisited: Introduction

 In Section~\ref{Finite-whole extension lemma} we prove an extension result which is of independent interest and logically detached from the rest of the paper.
 It gives a criterion that allows to extend maps from subsets to the whole space, once extensions on finite subsets are guaranteed.

 In Section~\ref{Main theorem} we assemble the proof of the main theorem.
-We show that a metric minimizing disc factorizes as a composition of short maps over a nonpositively curved surface.
+We show that a metric-minimizing disc factorizes as a composition of short maps over a nonpositively curved surface.
 The proof is finished by showing that the first map of this factorization induces an isometry.

-In Section~\ref{sec:old-thm}, we give corrected forulations of the theorem in the old paper and show that they follow from the main theorem.
+In Section~\ref{sec:old-thm}, we provide rectified formulations of the main result in \cite{petrunin-metric-min} and show that they follow from the main theorem.

-In the last section, we discuss the relation between saddle surfaces and metric minimizing discs.
+In the last section, we discuss the relation between saddle surfaces and metric-minimizing discs.

 \parbf{Acknowledgement.} We want to thank Sergei Ivanov, Nina Lebedeva, Carlo Sinestrari, Peter Topping and Burkhard Wilking for help.
 We also would like to thank Alexander Lytchak for explaining his recent work with Stefan Wenger and for several helpful discussions.